onedata/onedata-documentation/docs/admin-guide/oneprovider/configuration/auto-cleaning.md

 ## REST API

 All operations related to auto-cleaning can be performed using the REST API.
-Please refer to the linked API documentation for detailed information and examples.
+Refer to the linked API documentation for detailed information and examples.

 | Request                                 | Link to API |
 |---------------------------------------- |-------------|